blei-lab/publications/2014_GopalanCharlinBlei/README.md

 Paper Source
 ------------

-Source of the papers is in tex/
+Source of the paper is in tex/

-All figures in the papers are available from fig/.
+All figures from the paper are available from fig/.
 The raw data used to generate figures that contain experimental results are in fig/dat/.
 They can be generated using the R-scripts in fig/src/.